Privacy Notice (Driver)

 Required?
 Yes – Mandatory for contract and regulatory, safety compliance.

-Delivery Partner profile, vehicle details (license plate number, vehicle type), vehicle-related images
+Delivery Partner profile with photo, vehicle details (license plate number, vehicle type), vehicle-related images

 Why we use it: To confirm vehicle ownership, ensure compliance with local transport laws, and display correct details to users.